davidkimai/glyphs/README.md

 Unlike traditional interpretability approaches that focus on post-hoc explanation, `glyphs` is designed to reveal structural patterns in transformer cognition through controlled failure analysis.
 By examining where models pause, drift, or fail to generate, we can reconstruct their internal conceptual architecture.

 **`Note: This is not a definitive list.
-Glyphs are not deterministic - they evolve with model cognition and human-AI co-interactions.`**
+Please feel free to remix.
+Glyphs are not meant to be deterministic - they evolve with model cognition and human-AI co-interactions.`**
 ```python

 <Ωglyph.syntax.map>